jsadsad/Vision/learningD3.md

 When we set `translate()` on an SVG element, we're moving around its coordinate system.

+## Group

+The <g> stands for `group`.
+It helps us to group all the children elements together so that we can manipulate its attributes all together. <g> elements don't render anything.

 # D3 Scales

 We use D3 scales to translate our raw data into visual channels that we use to render to the DOM.